Research in the Department of Pharmacology

 C. Andrew Powers, Ph.D., associate professor, conducts research on endocrine pharmacology and is currently investigating the biological properties of C-terminal fragments of the pituitary hormones prolactin and growth hormone.

 Michal L. Schwartzman, Ph.D., professor and chair, conducts research on eicosanoids from two angles.
-Her lab is investigating the way certain types of these hormones contribute to the development of severe eye problems following injury or surgery, triggering inflammation and abnormal blood vessel growth.
-She also uses gene transfer techniques and kidney cell cultures to study how a specific eicosanoid (20-HETE) derived from the cytochrome p450 system contributes to the development of hypertension and resulting heart and kidney damage.
+Her lab is investigating the way certain types of these hormones contribute to the development of severe eye problems following injury or surgery, impairing healing and triggering inflammation and abnormal blood vessel growth.
+She also studies how a specific eicosanoid (20-HETE) contributes to the development of hypertension and resulting vascular, heart and kidney injury.
+The experimental approaches are multi-faceted and include the use of transgenic mice and genetically modified rats as well as molecular and pharmacological probes together with cell culture models.

 Charles T. Stier, Jr., Ph.D., associate professor, conducts studies on hypertensive, stroke-prone rats to elucidate the hormonal and cellular mechanisms that hypertension contributes to blood vessel damage.
 His earlier work has led to the finding that kidney damage and stroke in these rats might be prevented by drugs that can inhibit the formation and interaction of the hormones angiotensin and aldosterone.